 Ever since it emerged, this disturbing makeup tutorial has been the subject of a lot of speculation.
 Is the video real?
 Or is it part of a hoax or even a bizarre movie promotion?
-Many online debates have surfaced around the video and it's up to those who watch it to decide whether they believe it's truly authentic.
+Many online debates have surfaced around the video, and it's up to those who watch to decide whether they believe it's truly authentic.

 The strange tutorial dates back to 2014 when it was released by a "hacker."
-Presented as found footage, the hacker claimed he hacked into 15 IP cameras at a mansion in an unknown location.
+Presented as found footage, the man claimed he hacked into 15 IP cameras at a mansion in an unknown location.
 He claims to have found evidence of paranormal activity that resulted in four people going missing.

 The video encourages viewers to check out a page for The 15 Experience, which contains more creepy alleged found footage.
-The video has resurfaced recently because the hacker has posted an update after a two-year hiatus on his social media accounts.
+The video has resurfaced recently because the uploader has posted an update after a two-year hiatus on his social media accounts.
 While the hacker's various social media sites do not overtly say whether the project is real, many people think it’s safe to assume The 15 Experience is a promo for a movie and the found footage is no more real than The Blair Witch Project.

 Online sleuths who buy the video's authenticity are worried about the woman's safety.
 Makeup tutorials are a lucrative YouTube venue.
-Given the video got so many views, one would think the creator would use that momentum to build up her channel.
+Given the video got so many views, one would think "Nikki" would use that momentum to build up her channel.
 However, there have been no tutorials or updates from the creator since.

 However, other commenters are not so sure.
 Some claim they've seen swelling occur instantaneously themselves.
 Others claim swelling can occur quickly in the event of extreme trauma, and that the strength the woman used to bash her head against the laptop could theoretically result in immediate swelling.

 Some people believe the video is authentic, but don't buy the demonic possession theories.
 Internet sleuths wonder if the woman is actually mentally ill and whether she was suffering some kind of breakdown during the video.